CPTSD: A Journey of Pain, Growth, and Unfinished Lessons

 When strong emotions overwhelm me, they still feel as raw as they did in my childhood (despite meds, therapies, and behavioral changes), hitting me like a tidal wave of hopelessness that sometimes lingers for far too long.

 Over time, I’ve often mistaken certain feelings for love, confusing the intensity of my emotions with something deeper.
-This is one of the few areas where therapy has been particularly helpful, along with a lot of reading and personal exploration.
+Therapy, along with a lot of reading and personal exploration, has been particularly helpful in this area.

 One of my coping mechanisms became “fake it till you make it.”
 So, I pretend to feel okay, even though most of the time, I don’t.
 This is exhausting too.
 As you’ve probably noticed, CPTSD sounds like one particularly exhausting “brain bug” – indeed it is.